pavelLyolya/Medical-research/README.md

-# Medical-research
+# football-statistics
-This project app helps to keep control over medical drugs researches
+This project app appears information abuot different football leagues, teams, fixtures and all information related to this subject